By: Tanya Sylvan

 If you really despise mornings, make working out a priority in your schedule.
 I’m talking physically writing it into your calendar, and keeping that appointment.
 You wouldn’t miss a meeting with your editor, would you?

 And if all else fails, fit exercise in whenever and wherever you can.
 Waiting for water to boil?
 Drop and give me 20 push-ups.
 Putting away laundry?
 Lunge your way to the bedroom.
 Brushing your teeth?
 Do calf raises.
 If being fit and healthy is important to you, you’ll find a way to work out, even if you look ridiculous.

-Tanya Sylvan graduated from the University of Alabama with her bachelor’s and master’s degrees in Advertising and Public Relations.
-A native of Kendall Park, N.J., Tanya currently works in marketing at CRC Insurance Services, Inc. and Moosedog & Co.
-She is an ultra runner and can’t live without mountains, ethnic food, and her husband Zack.
+Tanya Sylvan, a native of Kendall Park, N.J., Tanya currently works in marketing at CRC Insurance Services, Inc. and Moosedog & Co. and lives in Birmingham, Ala., with her husband Zack.
 She blogs about running at tanyasylvan.com.

 Disclaimer: We here at See Jane Write Magazine are NOT doctors!
 Consult your physician before starting any new exercise regimen.